The Ryan Kopf's Suing Me AGAIN Fund

 The Long Version (with links):

 We do a lot of stuff at Nerd & Tie .
-We produce a podcast, are helping start a new convention , and provide in-depth coverage of the con scene.
+We produce multiple podcasts, briefly ran a convention , and provide in-depth coverage of the con scene.
 That last bit is one of the things we’re most proud of, but is also what’s led to some of our biggest headaches.

 It should be noted that Pher was added to that suit solely because of posts made on his personal Facebook page in support of me.